 And to introduce her new book — “BRUTALLY HONEST":

 No-Bullshit Business Strategies to Evolve Your Creative Business.
-Emily’s book will be available for sale + she will be happy to autograph your copy.
+Emily’s book is available for sale + she will be happy to autograph your copy, Buy Now EventBrite

 We have two levels (signed book + admission) or (admission).